swtanggara/IntoItIf/README.md

 var mapperSvc = new AutoMapperService(); // Choose between AutoMapperService, BatMapMapperService, or MapsterMapperService mapperSvc.Initialize<IMapperProfile>(new MyMapperProfile());
 DslInjecterGetter.SetBaseMapperService(mapperSvc);
+var uow = new EfCoreUnitOfWork();
-DslInjecterGetter.SetBaseUnitOfWork(new EfCoreUnitOfWork()); // Or use EfUnitOfWork, if you are using EF6 or above.
+DslInjecterGetter.SetBaseUnitOfWork(uow); // Or use EfUnitOfWork, if you are using EF6 or above.
 ```

 ### Usage